 - Comfortable walking shoes with a good grip, as the stone can be very slippery.
 Tennis shoes or hiking boots are best, but sturdy sandals can work too, just know that you’ll have to pick some sand and rocks out from time to time.

 - Plenty of cash!
-While you can purchase your entrance tickets with a credit card (IF the machine is working, which it wasn’t when we were there), most things you purchase in the park will be using cash, so make sure you have plenty.
-And make sure that you haggle for anything like a donkey ride, souvenirs, etc.
+While you can purchase your entrance tickets with a credit card (IF the machine is working, which wasn’t when we were there), most things you purchase in the park will be using cash, so ensure you have plenty.

 Where To Stay In Wadi Musa: